melles1991/usecuewebsite/_posts/2018-11-23-arguments-for-the-jamstack.md

 ## Better performance

 With performance people refer to the speed at which the site loads.
 A normal WordPress website is slower than a normal JAMstack website, because WordPress has to fetch his page content real-time from the database.
 However, when you enhance WordPress with caching and a CDN, you will get almost equal performance, as your WordPress website with caching sort-of became a static/JAMstack website.
-Note that generating a preview of your edits is typically much slower on a JAMstack website, as compared to Wordpress (often a factor 10, so 2 versus 20 seconds).
+Note that generating a preview of your edits is typically much slower on a JAMstack website, compared to Wordpress (often a factor 10, so 2 versus 20 seconds).

 ## Safer